organisciak/dissertation/document/1_intro.md

   _Chapter 3_ subsequently provides a typology of crowdsourcing, tailored to understanding the breadth of online crowd systems through an information science lens.
   As in the previous chapter, the typology is general, intended to provide a language for speaking about crowdsourcing in the reset of the dissertation.

+_Chapter 4_ looks into the interpretation of already collected objective or normative data from paid crowd tasks.
+Particularly, this chapter focuses on methods to remove data variance and user noise.
+Post-hoc data corrections and problem contributor identification has been studied from numerous angles, so Chapter 4 is careful to present past work.
+In addition, a study on the sources of error in crowdsourced information retrieval relevance judgments is presented, looking at the problem from the contexts of agreement, experience, and temporality.

-_Chapter 4_ delves into the design of objective or normative tasks for paid crowdsourcing.
+_Chapter 5_ delves into the design of objective or normative tasks for paid crowdsourcing.
 This is one of the most common uses of crowds, to collect or encode information with a ground truth or deriving a summative consensus.
 Designing tasks that adequately motivate contributors and which collect the information that a requester thinks that are collecting is an important but often overlooked part of crowdsourcing.
 Presented in this project are three studies that ask, _how does crowdsourcing task design affect the resulting data?_ First, a small study tracks the differences in product rating habits by users of two differently designed systems.
 In that given example, the distribution of ratings shifts between the two systems, and the possible design reasons for this difference are discussed.
 Second, a study of paid music similarity judgments is presented, which finds systematic problems in the consistency of ground truth for a task of the Music Information Retrieval Exchange attributable to task design concerns.
 Finally, a new set of experiments directly compares the effect of design manipulations in a paid crowdsourcing platform.
 The same two tasks - an image retrieval relevance task and an image tagging task - are presented in drastically different ways, the designs motivated by incomplete or peripheral observations of past studies.

-_Chapter 5_ looks into the interpretation of already collected objective or normative data from paid crowd tasks.
-Particularly, this chapter focuses on methods to remove data variance and user noise.
-Post-hoc data corrections and problem contributor identification has been studied from numerous angles, so Chapter 5 is careful to present past work.
-In addition, a study on the sources of error in crowdsourced information retrieval relevance judgments is presented, looking at the problem from the contexts of agreement, experience, and temporality.

 Finally, while paid crowdsourcing is often applied to objective or normative goals, _Chapter 6_ introduces a focus on subjective crowdsourcing, where the task goals are conditioned on a specific person's tastes or needs.
 Building on work developed in <!--TODO cite-->, we present methods to perform subjective crowdsourcing for on-demand personalization, showing it to be feasible for our evaluated settings.
 Following from the earlier study on the effect of design manipulations for objective tasks, this chapter also studies the influence of task design changes in how crowds contribute using one of our subjective crowdsourcing protocols, taste-grokking.